Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 #### SQL
   1. Conversion of the already cleaned data from Excel to a CSV file format, this was to enable importation of the data into SQL quickly and efficiently as opposed to importing an excel       file format directly.
   2. Creating a database (include database creation code here)

+      ```SQL
+          CREATE DATABASE LITA_PROJECT
+      ```

-  3. Import the SalesData and CustomerData data into the already created database.
+  4. Import the SalesData and CustomerData data into the already created database.
-  4. Writing amazing codes to show the different trends and patterns in the dataset for making sound decisions (screenshot of the codes).
+  5. Writing amazing codes to show the different trends and patterns in the dataset for making sound decisions (screenshot of the codes).

 #### POWER BI
   1. launched the power bi environment.